My Biggest Pet Peeve

 But then I take a breath, count to four, and exhale on four counts, and thank my prefrontal cortex for preventing me from having an outburst when someone is simply trying to be kind and helpful.

-But if you’re reading to this, it probably means that you, like myself, struggle with sleep.
+But if you’re reading to this, it probably means that you, like myself, struggle with insomnia and sleep issues.
 And I’d be willing to venture that helpful advice like what we just heard, doesn’t help.

 Instead, it reminds you how powerless and frustrated you feel every single night when you get into bed and lay awake counting sheep while the rest of the world snoozes away.

-The good news is that you can sleep again and I’m going to show you how.
+The good news is that you can sleep again, you can conquer insomnia and I’m going to show you how.

 I was staring at the ceiling, the distant sound of the living room clock ticking in the back of my mind.
 The pillow beneath my head is too hard, so I punch it.
 It’s too hot in my room, and so I flip back the blankets.